 Why?
 Well, that’s life.
 Deal with it, and as my friend said: you can’t solve all the problems always!

 He was half right, i knew i could probably solve it, but it would have been massive work and take time, and time is money plus this would have also created other problems and delay so the best option was the most basic as i highlighted: server backup restore.
-I was destroyed to agree on this, but it was the right decision.
+I was destroyed to agree with this, but it was the right decision.

 When i have to work on a site i always check the site conditions and since a lot of WP sites that have slow results are full of plugins, having a proper B(ackup) plan in place to restore the site is the best life-saver you can get.
 This way you’ll be sure that, even if something breaks up, you can safely restore back.

-Why i wrote all this story?
-Simply cause this something that may happen or may have happened to you as well, hence i hope you can benefit from my experience and take the good side of the story.
+Why i wrote this story?
+Simply cause this is something that may happen or may have happened to you as well, hence i hope you can benefit from my experience and take the good side of the story.
 Plus my friend is a great lad and he deserved some credits 🙂

 So it’s a bad end…….NO, NOT AT ALL!

 You’ll be asking yourself now, which is this site?
-Well, i’m happy to share it, as it’s a “decent” one (joke, it’s very very good!) and its blog also features some cool articles about learning English during Covid Times, and for all my spanish friends could be a very economic and entertaining option to improve your english!
+Well, I’m happy to share it, as it’s a “decent” one (joke, it’s very very good!) and its blog also features some cool articles about learning English during Covid Times, and for all my Spanish friends could be a very economic and entertaining option to improve your English!